ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 ## Gradient Descent##

 Gradient descent is a very simple but powerful algorithm to find the local minimum of a function.
 It is an iterative algorithm.
-With every step it uses the sign of the first derivative (the slope) to evaluate if it should go left or right.
+With every step, it uses the sign of the first derivative (the slope) to evaluate if it should go left or right.

 <div>
 <iframe scrolling="no" src="https://www.geogebra.org/material/iframe/id/2374191/width/478/height/259/border/888888/rc/false/ai/false/sdz/true/smb/false/stb/false/stbh/true/ld/false/sri/true/at/auto" width="478px" height="259px" style="border:0px;"> </iframe>